smorrrs/KQ-IV-Resources/kq_iv_techniques.md

 - bridle it = bridle horse
 - ride it = ride horse

-This still works with a nounless command used before the second command,
+This still works with a nounless command used before the second command.
+For example,
 - put board
 - hop
 - put it